-What is a PST file?
+What Is a PST file?

 If you’ve used Outlook for any length of time, you’ve likely heard of PST files.
-Each email account you set up in Outlook gets its own database in the form of a personal storage table, is the file format for the data files that Outlook uses to store all of your Outlook data, including your emails, contacts, calendar, and more.
-The data may or may not be compressed and encrypted, depending on your settings.You may notice that Outlook slows down as more data is stored in your PST file; occasionally Outlook will offer to archive your old emails to help alleviate this problem and just so that you have fewer old items to wade through as you go about your day.
+Each email account you set up in Outlook gets its own database in the form of a personal storage table (PST) file, where emails, calendar items, contacts, and reminders are all stored.
+The data in a PST file may or may not be compressed and encrypted, depending on your settings.You may notice that Outlook slows down as more data is stored in your PST file.
+Occasionally, Outlook will offer to archive your old emails to help alleviate this problem and just so that you have fewer old items to wade through as you go about your day.

-Where Are my PST Files Saved?
+Where Are My PST and OST Files Saved?

 Outlook 2010: HKEY_CURRENT_USER\Software\Microsoft\Office\14.0\Outlook\